 Provides information on privately importing a motor vehicle into Australia.

-Australian Customs and Border Protection Service page with information for Australian consumers importing goods by post.
+Provides information for Australian consumers importing goods by post.
 Includes methods of paying customs duty on imported goods and frequently asked questions relating to importing goods by post.

 Whether you are a returning resident, migrating to Australia or a visitor, you need to comply with entry requirements.
 Information booklet for non-commercial use of pleasure craft, motor sailers and motor cruisers outlining procedures and legal requirements which apply to the Master of these vessels arriving in and departing from Australia.